Skip to content

 Structure

-Each contract can contain:
+Each contract can be defined with or contain:

 Inherited traits, with

-To inherit a trait, specify its name after the keyword with in contract’s declaration.
+To inherit a trait, specify its name after the keyword with in the contract’s declaration.
 To inherit multiple traits at once, specify their names in a comma-separated list with an optional trailing comma.

 trait InheritMe {}